hu-macsy/simexpal/docs/quick_start.rst

 Installation
 ------------

-SimexPal requires Python 3 and can be installed via pip3:
+simexpal requires Python 3 and can be installed via pip3:

 .. code-block:: bash